 24th of March is observed as World Tuberculosis Day and this Day is even more significant for us in India because out of the total number of TB cases in the world, about one-fourth live in India alone.

 When a TB-infected person, coughs, sneezes, or speaks, the bacteria are released into to air.
-When the people nearby inhale the bacteria they become infected.
+When nearby people inhale the bacteria they become infected.

 A lot depends on the immunity of the person inhaling otherwise the situation could have been worse.